vishal-jagamani/React_with_Vite_Setup/README.md

 ## Contributing

-Feel free to contribute to this project by submitting pull requests or reporting issues.
+Feel free to contribute to this project by submitting pull requests or reporting issues to 'dev' branch.